rknightuk/intersect/src/pages/hardware/raspberry-pi/pihole.md

 You can get basic stats about blocked requests at `http://<Your pihole address>/admin/api.php`.

+The dashboard is accessible at `http://pi.hole` by default.
+You don't need to add it to your hosts file like I did.

 ## Links

 - [eko/pihole-exporter: A Prometheus exporter for PI-Hole's Raspberry PI ad blocker](https://github.com/eko/pihole-exporter)